Guidelines for Business Conduct

 - harassment – harassment is engaging in a course of vexatious comment or conduct that is known, or ought reasonably to be known, to be unwelcome.
 This includes any action that is likely to cause discomfort, offence or humiliation to any person, including, without limitation, bullying or verbally abusive behaviour;

-- business propriety – no payment or entertainment which might be interpreted as a bribe or other form of inducement should be made or provided to or accepted from customers, suppliers, governmental officers or others for any reason; only gifts of an inexpensive and modest nature may be given or accepted.
+- business propriety – no payment or entertainment which might be interpreted as a bribe or other form of inducement should be made or provided to or accepted from donors, suppliers, governmental officers or others for any reason; only gifts of an inexpensive and modest nature may be given or accepted.

-The onus is on each Director and employee to anticipate and to avoid conflicts of interest with Crohn's and Colitis Canada.
-No Director or employee shall have any interest, direct or indirect, in the form of financial investment, of acting as an officer, director or shareholder or of providing other forms of support, including the expenditure of time, in any entity which might:
+The onus is on each director and employee to anticipate and to avoid conflicts of interest with Crohn's and Colitis Canada.
+No director or employee shall have any interest, direct or indirect, in the form of financial investment, of acting as an officer, director or shareholder or of providing other forms of support, including the expenditure of time, in any entity which might:

-In all matters of conflict of interest, these guidelines apply to a Director or employee’s near relatives; namely, spouse, dependent children and dependent parents.
+In all matters of conflict of interest, these guidelines apply to a director or employee’s near relatives; namely, spouse, dependent children and dependent parents.

-- produce personal gain for the Director or employee at the expense of Crohn's and Colitis Canada;
+- produce personal gain for the director or employee at the expense of Crohn's and Colitis Canada;

-- detract from the time and energy which such Director or employee ought to devote to his duties on behalf of Crohn's and Colitis Canada;
+- detract from the time and energy which such director or employee ought to devote to his duties on behalf of Crohn's and Colitis Canada;

 - cause embarrassment to Crohn's and Colitis Canada;

-- leave the Director or employee open to pressure that might affect the interests of Crohn's and Colitis Canada.
+- leave the director or employee open to pressure that might affect the interests of Crohn's and Colitis Canada.

 Maintenance of Crohn's and Colitis Canada’s assets, reputation and business information